kazufusa/commit_message_examples/README.md

 ## Add supports

-Add support for closure contexts to readMetadataFromInstance() Add support for activating and deactivating package-specific keymaps
+- Add support for closure contexts to readMetadataFromInstance()
+- Add support for activating and deactivating package-specific keymaps
+- Add support for launching HTML files directly
+- Add support for allocators that require tensors with zero
+- Make it possible to call reflect multiple times
+- Make it possible to set a data type for variables that come out of constants
+- Allow atom-pane to be shrunk independently of its contents' width
+- Allow null textEditorComponent::domNode during visibility check